ghoshstats/sparseVCBART/README.md

 # sparseVCBART
-R package for a sparse version of VCBART using Global Local priors.
+R package for a sparse version of VCBART.
+Uses Bayesian Additive Regression Trees to estimate covariate effect functions in the linear varying coefficient model, with global–local shrinkage.